adamrb/blue-prince-dartboard-puzzle-solver/cline_docs/currentTask.md

 2. Monitor SEO performance and user engagement
 3. Consider adding screenshots of the application to the README
 4. Consider implementing additional features from "Future Scalability Considerations" section in projectRoadmap.md
+5. Continue code maintenance and address any new TypeScript warnings if they appear

 ## Related Roadmap Tasks
 This work addresses the following goals from projectRoadmap.md: